 read more reviews for this game

-The Good"Panzer Dragoon Saga" occupies a special place in the long list of console RPGs.
+The GoodPanzer Dragoon Saga occupies a somewhat unusual place in the long list of Japanese RPGs.
 It is a part of a series, but not role-playing series - its two predecessors were rail shooters.
-"Panzer Dragoon Saga" is a light RPG with a lot of classic routine omitted.
-Its combat system is unique to RPGs, simple and fast-paced, and its main attractions are its wonderful cut scenes and its beautiful design.
+As such, it focuses largely on dramatic presentation and visual flair - and doubtlessly succeeds there.

 This game was often called "Saturn's Swan Song".
 It was made for a console that was already sentenced to death, and only a few copies of it were released outside of Japan.
-Today it became one of the rarest console games - a used copy of "Panzer Dragoon Saga" usually sells for 100 dollars or higher.
-I bought and played the Japanese version, entitled "Azel: Panzer Dragoon RPG".
+This must have contributed greatly to its status of a cult classic.